vocdoni/vocdoni-mobile/README.md

   <!-- - `process-results`:  -->
 - The `message` is a copy of the relevant text contained within `notification` (not always present)

+### Permissions

+In order to drop unused permissions, edit `ios/Podfile` and make sure to uncomment the permissions that are not needed after `target.build_configurations.each`.

 <!--
 #### Prompt to sign a payload